yogeshkasar778/StrataScratch_MySQL/README.md

     select max(salary) as salary
     from employee
     where salary < (select max(salary) from employee);
+### Q.28 Find the percentage of shipable orders.
+Consider an order is shipable if the customer's address is known.

+   `Company Name -  Google, Amazon`

+  orders -

+    id: int
+    cust_id: int
+    order_date: datetime
+    order_details: varchar
+    total_order_cost: int

+  customers -

+    id: int
+    first_name: varchar
+    last_name: varchar
+    city: varchar
+    address: varchar
+    phone_number: varchar

+ ###  Solution -

+    select count(address)*100.00/count(*)
+    from orders as o
+    left join customers as c on o.cust_id = c.id;

+### Q.29 Make a report showing the number of survivors and non-survivors by passenger class.
+Classes are categorized based on the pclass value as: pclass = 1: first_class, pclass = 2: second_classs, pclass = 3: third_class.
+Output the number of survivors and non-survivors by each class.

+   `Company Name -  Google, Tesla`

+  titanic -

+    passengerid: int
+    survived: int
+    pclass: int
+    name: varchar
+    sex: varchar
+    age: float
+    sibsp: int
+    parch: int
+    ticket: varchar
+    fare: float
+    cabin: varchar
+    embarked: varchar

+ ###  Solution -

+    select survived,
+           sum(case when pclass = 1 then 1 else 0 end) as first_class,
+           sum(case when pclass = 2 then 1 else 0 end) as second_class,
+           sum(case when pclass = 2 then 1 else 0 end) as third_class
+    from titanic
+    group by survived;

-### Q.24 What were the top 10 ranked songs in 2010?
+### Q.30 What were the top 10 ranked songs in 2010?
 Output the rank, group name, and song name but do not show the same song twice.
 Sort the result based on the year_rank in ascending order.

    `Company Name -  Spotify`